-To work out the resulting state $\ket{\phi}_{AB}$ of Alice and Bob, we consider the projection state
+Working backward to find the state $\ket{\phi}_{AB}$ of Alice and Bob, we start with the following projection state: \\

-Here we use a notation that omits all vacuum components.
-For example, $\bra{0}_a$ refers to the state with one photon in time-bin $0$ in spatial mode $a$ and zero photons in time-bin $0$ in spatial modes $x_0, x_1$ and $b$.
-We obtain the last expression by applying the QFT to the four different time-bins on the left.
-Since the success condition is that each photon is measured in a unique time-bin, we rewrite Eq.~(\ref{eq:6}) to
+\\ where the spatial mode index of the annihilation operators transforms from the detector modes to the input modes of the ESA.
+Note that $x_0$ corresponds to the spatial mode at the input of the QFT that contains the auxiliary photons and $x_1$ to the input mode that does not contain any photons.
+We obtain the expression in the second line by letting $U_{\text{QFT}}$ act to the left.
+This projector can be further simplified using the fact that the input state $\ket{\psi}_{AaBb}\ket{\text{aux}}$ has one photon in modes $a$ and $b$ and two photons in mode $x_0$.
+Thus only terms in the projector that correspond to one photon in both spatial mode $a$ and $b$ and two photons in spatial mode $x_0$ will lead to non-zero overlap.
+Keeping only the non-zero terms allows us to write the projector as: \begin{widetext}

-Since the input state contains only one photon in each spatial mode, terms with more than one photon in the same spatial mode can be neglected and are not explicitly shown in the above equation.
-Applying this projection on the auxiliary modes gives us the projection of Alice and Bob's input modes $a$ and $b$:\\
+\end{widetext} Applying this projection to the input state of the auxiliary photons leaves us with the projection of Alice and Bob's photons $a$ and $b$:

 \\